• Home

 0

 The field of social work encompasses a broad range of responsibilities.
 Social workers provide individual clinical care by offering therapeutic interventions and support to those experiencing emotional, psychological, or social challenges.
-Social work roles often expand further into community organizing, policy advocacy, and shaping social systems to ensure that the most vulnerable individuals receive adequate support.
+Social work roles often expand into community organizing, policy advocacy, and shaping social systems to ensure the most vulnerable individuals receive adequate support.

 In recent years, the demand for trained professionals in the social work sector has increased.
 The complexities of modern-day living, including mental health challenges, socio-economic disparities, and a fragmented society, necessitate a diverse skill set.
 Social workers today are no longer confined to traditional roles but are expanding into specialized fields such as gerontology, child welfare, substance abuse counseling, and corporate social responsibility.